 1. Lower NVH (Noise, Vibration and Harmonics) Levels

-Due to the epoxy matrix of the composite material, the composite shaft has an inherent vibration dampening characteristic.
+Due to the epoxy matrix of the composite material, the composite shaft has inherent vibration dampening characteristics.

 2. Higher RPM Capability

 For a fixed diameter and length, a custom, engineered BAC carbon shaft will have a higher critical speed than steel, aluminum and titanium shafts.
 This is due to the low mass density of the carbon fiber/epoxy and the relatively high axial stiffness of the engineered laminate.
 This results in a shaft that can operate several thousand RPMs higher than a metal shaft of the same diameter and length.

 3. Lighter Weight